metaleap/mojo/atem/readme.md

 ```go
 func (me Prog) Eval(expr Expr, big bool) Expr
 ```
-Eval operates non-recursively via an internal call stack.
+Eval operates more like a register machine than a stack machine, but still on a call stack allowing its non-recursive implementation.
 Any stack entry beyond the "root" / "base" one (that at first holds `expr` and at the end the final result value) first holds some call's callee and the args.
 The former is first evaluated (down to a "callable": ExprFuncRef or a closure), next then only those args that are actually used.
 Then the "callable"'s body (or prim-op) is evaluated, consuming those freshly-obtained arg values.